It's a New Day in Public Health.

 Apply insect repellent to exposed skin or onto clothing, but not under clothing.

-In protecting children, read label instructions to be sure the repellent is age-appropriate.
+When protecting children, read label instructions to be sure the repellent is age-appropriate.
 According to the CDC, mosquito repellents containing oil of lemon eucalyptus should not be used on children under the age of 3 years.
 DEET is not recommended on children younger than 2 months old.

 Infants should be kept indoors or mosquito netting should be used over carriers when mosquitoes are present.